glee4810/EHRSQL/README.md

 ### Leaderboard

-`02/22/2023` We created the leaderboard for the trustworthy semantic parsing task.
-Please refer to [the task site](https://glee4810.github.io/EHRSQL) for more general introduction and the leaderboard.
+`02/22/2023` We created the leaderboard website for the trustworthy semantic parsing task.
+Please refer to [the task site](https://glee4810.github.io/EHRSQL) for more general introduction and the leaderboard on MIMIC-III.

 ### Citation